 You can see these Zen Circles (Ensos) at the online Zen Art of Enlightenment gallery: Zen Circles

 Combining photography with Zen Brush painting a new form emerges that not only creates beautiful images but, more importantly, can free us from the limitations of our conditioned thinking.

-To be notified of new paintings, discounts on prints, and free downloads of paintings, subscribe to the online Zen Circle Gallery Newsletter
+To be notified of new paintings, discounts on prints, and free downloads of paintings, subscribe to the online Zen Art Gallery Newsletter